1. How do I become a Host Friend?

 8. Do I have to pick my student up at the Minneapolis-St. Paul Airport?

 No. Students are required to make their own travel arrangements to Eau Claire.
-Hosts are asked to meet them when they arrive in Eau Claire, either at the Chippewa Valley Airport or at the Chippewa Valley Airport Service shuttle van terminal.
+You are asked to meet them when they arrive in Eau Claire, either at the Chippewa Valley Airport or at the Chippewa Valley Airport Service shuttle van terminal.

 Chippewa Valley Airport: